How to Verify a Quantum Computation: Acknowledgements

 \section{Acknowledgements}

-I am grateful to Urmila Mahadev for suggesting the relabelling described in Section~\ref{section:resources-T-gate}, which simplifies the proof of soundness, and also for related discussions.
+I am grateful to Urmila Mahadev for suggesting the relabelling described in \expref{Section}{section:resources-T-gate}, which simplifies the proof of soundness, and also for related discussions.
 It is a pleasure to thank Gus Gutoski for many deep conversations, from which this work originated, and Thomas Vidick for many related discussions.
 Furthermore, it is a pleasure to thank Jacob Krich for supplying background material on quantum simulations.
-I am also grateful to Harry Buhrman and Evelyn Wainewright for feedback on an earlier version of this work.
-A.\,B.~is supported by Canada's NSERC and the University of Ottawa's Research Chairs program.
+I am also grateful to Harry Buhrman, Evelyn Wainewright and to the anonymous referees for feedback on an earlier version of this work.